-You want to make sure you cook your roast to the right temperature.
+You want to make sure you cook your roast to the right temperature to Perfectly Roast a Rack of Pork.
 For a pork roast the final temperature should be about 145 degrees.
 So you want to pull it out a little before that because during the final step you let it rest, and it will continue to rise in temp about 5-10 degrees.

 Step Eight: Rest

 After your rack of pork reaches an internal temperature of 138-140, remove it from the oven and let it rest 15 minutes before serving.
 During the resting period, the temperature will continue to rise, getting it to the perfect temp for safety and deliciousness.

 Learn more about recommended cooking temperatures on the USDA website.

 Resting not only helps you get to the perfect temp, it also allows the moisture in the roast to reabsorb, and redistribute so every last bite is juicy, tender, and delicious.

 If you cut into it too soon, all those lovely juices will run all over your plate, and leave you with dry meat.